Enterprise AI Operating System in 2026: Comparing the Best

 Salesforce frames its philosophy around “digital labor”.
 Rather than positioning AI agents as assistants that help employees work faster, Salesforce treats them as autonomous digital workers who perform business functions on behalf of the organization — handling lead qualification, resolving customer issues, managing billing disputes — around the clock with minimal human intervention.

-The Agentforce 360 Platform operationalizes this through four layers:
+The Agentforce Platform operationalizes this through four layers:

 | Strengths | Weaknesses |

-| Immediate time-to-value: Ships with over 200 pre-built templates and industry-specific agents, allowing production deployment in weeks rather than months. | Domain lock-in: Most powerful inside the Salesforce ecosystem; orchestrating workflows entirely outside Salesforce introduces latency and integration complexity. |
+| Immediate time-to-value: Ships with over 200 pre-built templates and industry-specific agents, allowing production deployment in weeks rather than months. | Domain lock-in: Most powerful inside the Salesforce ecosystem; orchestrating workflows entirely outside Salesforce introduces latency and integration complexity — though MCP and A2A adoption is beginning to address this. |

 | Data gravity: Holds the customer CRM data that matters.
 Agents natively draw on the full history of customer interactions already sitting in Salesforce. | Cost and complexity: Base pricing is high ($125–$150/user/month) plus consumption charges, requiring significant initial investment and professional services. |